ferdy/.emacs.d/README.md

 That is why if your build is more than seven days old, a warning will show up in the minibuffer reminding you to update the sources.

+I would also recommend you upgrade every package installed regularly.

 With the help of some tools such as [Magit](https://github.com/magit/magit), [Paradox](https://github.com/Bruce-Connor/paradox) and your preferred shell, maintenance is fairly simple.

 ##Acknowledgements